v1.1.0 GA

 Build

-Public proof paths show the runtime under real domain pressure.
+Public proof paths show the runtime under consequential domain pressure.

-Build turns the runtime into concrete domains: supply networks, lab science, air traffic, power grids, city operations, and multi-agent systems, each proving a different operating constraint.
+Learn how to turn the runtime into concrete domains: supply networks, lab science, air traffic, power grids, city operations, markets, autonomous systems, and multi-agent coordination.

 Simulation, replay, branching, and policy stay explicit.